Ordinary Trance

 Ad

 The method of hypnotic suggestion, demonstrated by stage hypnotists, can be a powerful tool in the service of behavior change.
 But because the procedure is portrayed as comedy, the public has developed the wrong idea of how it works.
-The popular misconception that hypnosis compels the mindless subject to obey the suggestion of the controlling hypnotist probably results from the stage demonstration called the challenge – for example: “Your leg is getting heavier and heavier/you can try to lift your leg/but it will be so heavy/that you won’t be able to do it.”
+The popular misconception that hypnosis compels the mindless subject to obey externally generated commands results from a technique called, the challenge-for example: “Your leg is getting heavier and heavier/you can try to lift your leg/but it will be so heavy/that you won’t be able to do it.”

 This sounds like a battle of wills between the hypnotist and the subject, but it is not.
-In fact whatever happens is produced completely by the subject and is an intra-personal rather than an inter-personal phenomenon.
-After you have read the explanation, you can experience this classic hypnotic phenomenon by exercising your faculty of imagination with the Heavy Shoe audio invitation.

-As you will see, the script is full of lies, such as “your shoe is made of lead/ your leg is too heavy to lift” Scripts such as this are used to demonstrate that simple verbal suggestions can influence the experience and behavior of a cooperative subject.
+In fact the effect is an intra-personal rather than an inter-personal phenomenon.
+Scripts such as this are used to demonstrate that simple verbal suggestions can influence the experience and behavior of a cooperative subject.
 The demonstration can produce humorous or shocking consequences when the subject acts as if the reality suggested by the hypnotist were actually true.
 Acting as though an objectively false suggestion were true-e.g., your shoe is made of lead-produces behavior that would appear absurd to an observer, and so the audience, who are not asked to buy into the false suggestion, finds it humorous.

 Barry’s Neurotic Trance